tyler-johnson/assign-props/README.md

 #### assignProps(obj, key, value [, options ])

 Define an immutable `key` on some JavaScript object, `obj`.
-This is sugar for `Object.defineProperty()`.
+This is sugar for [`Object.defineProperty()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty).

-If `value` is a function, it is considered a dynamic value and a property getter will be defined.
+If `value` is a function, it is considered a dynamic value and an accessor descriptor will be defined.

 ```js
 assignProps(obj, "four", function() {